MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/3-fundamentals.md

 ## Connecting and managing data services

 After you have deployed Azure Arc-enabled data services, you can use compatible tools or [client drivers](https://docs.microsoft.com/sql/connect/sql-connection-libraries) to connect, query, and manage these services.
-A great example of a compatible tool to query and manage Azure Arc-enabled SQL Managed Instance is SQL Server Management Studio (SSMS) and Azure Data Studio (ADS).
+SQL Server Management Studio (SSMS) and Azure Data Studio (ADS) are examples of tools to query and managed Azure Arc-enabled SQL Managed Instance.

 You can also use az CLI (with the [arcdata extension](https://docs.microsoft.com/Azure/azure-arc/data/install-arcdata-extension)) and kubectl to manage Azure Arc-enabled data services.